rimblas/apex-freeze-col-headers/README.md

 1. Create an "After Refresh" Dynamic Action on the Classic Report you want to "freeze".
 2. For the True Action select "Insum Freeze Headers & Column"
 3. Make sure "Fire on Initialization" is Yes.
-4. Don't specify an affected element, the plugin uses `this.triggeringElement`
+4. Don't specify an affected element; the plugin uses `this.triggeringElement`

 ## FAQ
 * Can I freeze multiple reports on the same page?
 YES!